asanteanana/asanteanana/README.md

 I'm dedicated to creating privacy-conscious AI solutions and ensuring the ethical use of data.
 My mission is to design robust privacy systems for the greater good of society.

-My key interests are in Federated Learning, Differential Privacy, Explainable and Responsible AI.
+My key interests are in tools for thought, Differential Privacy, Explainable and Responsible AI.

 ---